rmnldwg/graph-extension-paper/README.md

 The `static` folder is simple: It contains figures that are not dynamically created (like schematics or images).

 In `scripts` you can find Python, YAML and [DVC] files.
 The Python scripts correspond to figures and tables and are dynamically run before compiling the article PDF.
 However, they often _depend_ on data, which is found in the `data` folder next to the `scripts`.
 On initial inspection, you will find this folder to be empty.
-This is because the data is dynamically computed using commands from the [lyscripts] package based on configurations in the YAML files (those back in the `scripts` folder).
+This is because the data is dynamically fetched using [DVC], or computed using commands from the [lyscripts] package based on configurations in the YAML files (those back in the `scripts` folder).

 One last thing though: The [lyscripts] commands that dynamically compute data that the Python scripts depend on, themselves _depend_ on data from the [`rmnldwg/lynference`] repo.
 And the [DVC] tool figures out where to get that source data from when reading the `.dvc` files in the `scripts` folder.

 ### Example

 To create figure 4 in the article (the one with the core prevalences), the script `bg_core_prevs.py` will be executed (the name stands for "base graph core prevalences").
-It depends **TODO**
+It depends on the computed prevalences `data/bg_core_prevs.hdf5`, which are computed using a [lyscripts] command, the configuration file `scripts/bg_core_prevs.hdf5`, as well as the samples of the base graph `data/bg_samples.hdf5`.
+The last of those files can be dynamically pulled from the cloud using [DVC], for which the `scripts/bg_samples.hdf5.dvc` is used.

+_\*phew\*_ :sweat_smile:

 [DVC]: https://dvc.org